Slimeemils/mrp-paychecks/README.md

 This resource makes it so that players have to pick up their paychecks from Life Invader rather than it being deposited straight into their accounts.
 Enjoy!

+Currently set to receive a paycheck every 15 minutes.